-It is always a joyful feeling for OFWs to feel the airplane wheels gently hit the ground, indicating that they have finally reached home after working abroad for what seems like an eternity.
+It is always joyful for OFWs to feel the airplane wheels gently hit the ground, indicating that they have finally reached home after working abroad for what seems like an eternity.
 Those who intend to make their life back home or look for investments to grow should know the guidelines to protect their hard-earned money and health.

 When buying property

 Buying a real estate property fulfills an OFW’s life-long dream of owning a home, or starting a new investment vehicle that can either yield recurring income (rental property) or huge profit at a later time (farmland or house and lot).

 Determine if you wish to get a house, an apartment, a condominium, or a farm.
 This can be factored in by buying power, availability of properties for acquisition, or business opportunities.